-Other notable features include: an elevator for four people from the lower spa deck to the bridge deck; a helicopter pad landing on foredeck for EC 135 standard, or similar; a spectacular sundeck with swimming pool forward and excellent lounging and dining; and a spa area full beam below deck with a starboard side shell door opening to water level.
+Other notable features include an elevator for four people from the lower spa deck to the bridge deck; a helicopter pad landing on the foredeck for am EC 135 standard, or similar; a spectacular sundeck with swimming pool forward and lounging and dining; and a spa area full beam below deck with a starboard side shell door opening to water level.

 Quantum Of Solace is Lloyd’s classed and MCA compliant.
 She is powered by twin 2,447hp Caterpillar engines giving a top speed of 17 knots, a cruising speed of 15 knots and a range of 7,000 nautical miles at 12 knots, thanks to a notable fuel capacity of 204,000 litres.